phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 } );
 ```

+There's also `AccessibleInteractiveOptions` which have default options for any Scenery Node that implements a custom interaction with the keyboar.

 ## Traversal Order

 Traversal order (or focus order) is the order in which Nodes are visited as you press the Tab key.